CharityMutonii/Blog/README.md

 * charitytoni0@gmail.com

 ## Live Site link
-You can view the live application by following this().
+You can view the live application by following this(https://charityblog.herokuapp.com/).

 ## License
 #### This project is license  by MIT for more information visit [LICENSE.md](LICENSE.md) .